effektif/user-docs/docs/integration/connectors.rst

    * - Property
      - Description
    * - ``key``
-     - Uniquely identifies the field type within the record type - only alphanumeric characters (a-z, A-Z, 0-9).
+     - Unique alphanumeric key (characters a-z, A-Z, 0-9) that identifies the field type within the record type
    * - ``name``
      - The field name shown in the user interface
    * - ``type``
-     - The field’s data type - see :ref:`connector-data-types`
+     - A JSON object that describes field’s data type - see :ref:`connector-data-types`

 .. hint::
-	The field ``id`` with type ``text`` is mandatory for every record type and doesn't need to be defined explicitly.
+	Every record type automatically includes an ``id`` field with type ``text``, so you don’t have to define it explicitly.

 An example for the ``fullName`` of our customer record type looks like this ::